Skip to content

 • The HTTP request might fail, for example if the connection is dropped or the server doesn't exist.
 This type of error will have class c("httr2_failure", "httr2_error").

-• The HTTP request might succeed, but return an HTTP status code that represents a error, e.g. a 404 Not Found if the specified resource is not found.
+• The HTTP request might succeed, but return an HTTP status code that represents an error, e.g. a 404 Not Found if the specified resource is not found.
 This type of error will have (e.g.) class c("httr2_http_404", "httr2_http", "httr2_error").

 These error classes are designed to be used in conjunction with R's condition handling tools (https://adv-r.hadley.nz/conditions.html).
 For example, if you want to return a default value when the server returns a 404, use tryCatch():